-BASCOMB: But Flora says Fundo Mexico bought this property with the hope of addressing the erosion problem and at the same time promoting sustainable ranching.
+BASCOMB: But Flora says Fundo Mexico acquired this property with the hope of addressing the erosion problem and at the same time promoting sustainable ranching.

 MOYER: The goal of this property is to create a demonstration site where we set out from the beginning to have a working ranch operation that has conservation goals integrated into its operation.
 So we really want to be an example that neighboring ranches or other properties in the area, can look at and say, okay, if they can do it, then we can do it.

 BASCOMB: Like many ranches in the area, El Uno makes money from cattle ranching.
 But cattle, introduced by Europeans, can degrade land in ways their native cousins, bison, do not.
 Bison historically ranged from Southern Canada to Northern Mexico.
 West to the Rocky Mountains and possibly as far east as Florida and New York.
 Roughly 30 million bison roamed North America before white settlers arrived.
 By the turn of the century there were fewer than 600.
 El Uno is hoping to help the species recover while sustainably managing the land and turning a profit.